drupalprojects/examples/STANDARDS.md

 Examples uses mostly the same coding standards as Drupal core.

+If you see a discrepancy between the coding standards tools used by core and those used by Examples, please file an issue so that Examples can follow core.

 Examples uses the phpcs tool to allow for checking PHP coding standards.
 We also use eslint for JavaScript coding standards.